How much is my number plate worth?

 You will probably have a pretty clear idea of your vehicle’s value, and using this guide you can get an idea of the number plates value, adding the two together to give you your total asking price.

-This rule isn’t hard and fast though, as selling the two together may put off some buyers.
+This rule isn’t hard and fast though.
 Not everyone wants a personalised number plate, and some people already have their own so including yours creates work for them.

 Is your plate worth more as part of a set or a pair?

-Does your plate need illegal spacing to give it meaning?
+Does your plate need illegal spacing or modifications to give it meaning?

-If your number plate needs to be illegally spaced or requires conveniently placed bolts for it to be read as a name or word then the value it will be seriously affected.
+If your number plate needs to be illegally spaced or requires modified characters or conveniently placed bolts for it to have any meaning then the value it will be seriously affected.

 The DVLA and the police have become increasingly vigilant in the past few years at penalising those who misrepresent their number plates.
-The fine has increased to a massive £1,000.
-This is enough to put off most buyers.
+The fine has increased to a massive £1,000, which is enough to put off most buyers.